-If the expression that denotes the called function has type pointer to function returning an object type, that object type is the type of the result of the function call.
-The value of the function call is determined by the return statement that executes within the called function, as specified in 6.6.6.4.
+If the expression that denotes the called function has type pointer to function returning an object type, the function call expression has the same type as that object type, and has the value determined as specified in 6.6.6.4.
 Otherwise, the function call has type void.